Looking for the Fellow job description? You can download a copy here (PDF).

 What will the QVS experience be like?

-The goal of a QVS year is to see what life can become when contemplative spirituality, social justice, and deep community are combined in an individual’s life.
-This year will ask a lot of you, but while QVS can provide the basic framework for your journey, ultimately the experience is what you make of it.
+The goal of a QVS is to see what life can become when contemplative spirituality, social justice, and deep community are combined in an individual’s life.
+This experience will ask a lot of you, but while QVS can provide the basic framework for your journey, ultimately the experience is what you make of it.
 Come ready to go all in.

 Take a moment to watch one of our "A Day in the Life of a QVS Fellow" videos.